-You may refer to your earlier work (e.g. "As I showed in my answer to part 2b, blah-blah-blah...").
+You may refer to your earlier work (e.g. "As I showed in my answer to part 2b, blah-blah...").
 Don't be sloppy about the statistical findings, but try to highlight things that will be of substantive interest to Dr. Jimenez.
 Make your summary very readable and clear.

-6This should look a lot like the discussion section of an IMRAD paper, so please review what should be in a discussion section.
-Also, try to keep this close to one page.
+&lt;sup>6This should form raw materials for the Discussion section of your final IDMRAD paper, so please review what should be in the Discussion section of an IMDRAD or IMRAD paper.
+Also, try to keep this close to one or two pages.